amasegian/IRSA/week5/README.md

 # Week 5

-Continue introducing coding in Python.
+Continue introducing coding in Python and discuss how to get involved in research as an undergrad.

 ## Schedule